AmirHosein-Gharaati/chat-app/README.md

 So I decided to implement the application using websockets.
 Also it is mentiond that I should implement a `simple chat application`.
 So for the sake of simplicity, I decided to use an in-memory database.

+If the application must be implemented using REST and HTTP, then one solution is to use HTTP long polling instead of websockets.
+HTTP long polling is a technique that allows a client to send a request to the server and it holds the connection open until new data is available.
+This technique is not realtime but simulates it and comes with some drawbacks like higher latency and server resource usage due to keeping connections open.

 ## TODO
 - Add more test using different inputs